mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "Ordinarily, yes.
 But you have someone on your side already in there."

-_Mel_.
+_Melna_.
 "No...I couldn't.
 I would tarnish her reputation forever."

 "How important is this discovery?"

 I thought about how Melna might react.
 She would be furious no matter what I did.
 Her reputation in the senate would be forever tied to me, but if the observers are right, then we would be remembered in a positive light.

-"I'll do it."

-"Good.
-You don't have much of an option anyway."
+He continued, "A normal person would have difficulties at every turn doing what you want to do.
+But you... you have us."

+I stared at the thatched seat in front of me.
+I imagined Melna there, comforting me, inviting me to speak to the senate.
+It all felt unnatural, forced.
+She didn't trust me.
+I was a just some farmer she fell in love with once.

+One day, she would understand.

 The Conductor called out "Shaki Central!
 Last stop, everyone off!"